Police officer who alleged workplace bullying before death offered help for 'substantial' work challenges: SPF

 In a Facebook post that was later removed, SGT Uvaraja said he had been bullied by his superiors and subjected to ethnic slurs by his teammates – claims that Home Affairs Minister K Shanmugam said on Friday that the police would investigate thoroughly.

-Addressing the claims of racial discrimination, SPF said SGT Uvaraja had made allegations back in 2015, adding that these were looked into and found to be unsubstantiated.
+Addressing the claims of racial discrimination, SPF said on Monday that SGT Uvaraja had made allegations back in 2015, adding that these were looked into and found to be unsubstantiated.

+On the complaints that he made against his superiors and peers over the years, SPF said they had been investigated and dealt with.
+But some of them are being investigated again in light of his latest allegations.

 SGT Uvaraja had served with the police for more than 10 years and was last an officer with Ang Mo Kio Police Division.